Part of the TeachMe Series

 Clinical Relevance – Severe Combined Immune Deficiency (SCID)

-SCID is a group of primary immunodeficiencies with defects in T and B cell numbers and/or function.
+SCID is an umbrella term for a group of primary immunodeficiencies with defects in T and B cell numbers and/or function.
 Individuals with SCID are prone to recurrent infections, sepsis, and failure to thrive.

 SCID can result from defects in many genes, although the most common defect is X-linked.